Ceremonial Events in London

 The State Opening of Parliament

-His Majesty The King opens the start of the parliamentary year, usually November or December.
+His Majesty The King officially opens Parliament, usually November or December.

 The Lords Mayor’s Procession